Juviro/mythic-commander/clash/next.md

 * when aligning a card stacked with lower x/y, put it behind the other card

+* icons for card actions:
+  * tap (tap)
+  * flip (dfc-front, dfc-back)
+  * turn face-down (dfc-facedown)

 * flip coin, roll dice
   * chat commands? /coin, /dice 3d6

+* Allow selecting non-active decks as well

+# Easter Eggs

+* paw icon in front of name when playing with cat or dog commander

 # Backlog